drshahizan/special-topic-data-engineering/materials/data-integration/03-challenges.md

 Don't forget to hit the :star: if you like this repo.

-# Data Integration Issues and Solutions
+# Challenges and solutions in data integration
 Data integration is a critical process in data science that involves combining data from various sources to create a unified view of the data.
 However, data integration can also pose several challenges, such as data quality issues, data inconsistencies, and data silos.
 In this section, we will discuss some of the key issues in data integration and the solutions that data scientists can use to address them.

 | Data Integration Issue | Solution |